Agbeli/Disaster_tweet/README.md

 - At the initial I considered baseline model by using naive bayes model on the train and test dataset.
 - To improve the model, I further consider one of the transformers models know as **BERT** which is pretrained model.
 I had to fine-tuned the model to solve my  problem.
 - The transformers models are known to be state of the art models for most NLP tasks.
 From the notebook, I had implemented cross-validation techniques to ascertain a more robust model for generalization.
-I had an accuracy of 97$\%$ wnen I implemented the bert model
+I had an accuracy of 97% wnen I implemented the bert model.
+[NOTEBOOK](Disaster_tweet_classification.ipynb)

+- I had to trained this using google colab in order to have access to gpu.